All cities welcome to the URBACT City Festival – register now!

 “This is not your traditional conference!”

-URBACT, the EU learning and exchange programme for sustainable, integrated urban development, has gained a wide reputation for innovative events that challenge, unite and inspire urban practitioners – and the upcoming City Festival (link is external) in Tallinn is no exception.
+URBACT, the EU learning and exchange programme for sustainable, integrated urban development, has gained a wide reputation for innovative events that challenge, unite and inspire urban practitioners – and the upcoming City Festival (link is external) (link is external) in Tallinn is no exception.

 Participants will be led through a two-day programme packed with structured exchanges and surprise encounters.
 For those arriving the day before the Festival opens, there are optional city visits on the afternoon of 3 October, and a Good Practice award ceremony in the evening, attended by the Mayor of Tallinn.

-Workshops, panel discussions and networking sessions will be held within Tallinn’s ‘Telliskivi Creative City (link is external)’, a setting with a unique creative vibe that is as much a part of the programme as the speakers and sessions.
+Workshops, panel discussions and networking sessions will be held within Tallinn’s ‘Telliskivi Creative City (link is external) (link is external)’, a setting with a unique creative vibe that is as much a part of the programme as the speakers and sessions.

 Ideas for improving cities